esanzm553/psycho-physiological-rsfmri/README.md

-This repository contains all the code necessary to reproduce our article "The default mode network and behavior: A model to analyse psycho-physiological interactions in resting state fMRI" (In process of revision)
+This repository contains all the code necessary to reproduce our article "The default mode network and behavior: A model to analyse psycho-physiological interactions in resting state fMRI" (in process of revision)

 # Installation